nextcord/nextcord/docs/migrating_2.rst

 | 106k guilds (without chunking)| 3300s                            | 3090s                            |
 +-------------------------------+----------------------------------+----------------------------------+

-- The public API should be completly typehinted
+- The public API should be completely type-hinted
-- Almost all ``edit`` methods now return their updated counterpart rather than doing an in-place edit.
+- Almost all ``edit`` methods now return their updated counterpart rather than doing an in-place edit